aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 **C#**

 {{< highlight csharp >}}

- // Create an instance of LoadOptions

-var loadOptions = new LoadOptions();
+ // Create an instance of LoadOptions var loadOptions = new LoadOptions();

-// Set the PaperSize property to appropriate value
+// Set the PaperSize property to the appropriate value loadOptions.SetPaperSize(PaperSizeType.PaperA4);

-loadOptions.SetPaperSize(PaperSizeType.PaperA4);

-// Create an instance of Workbook and load an existing spreadsheet

-var book = new Workbook(dir + "input.xlsx", loadOptions);
+// Create an instance of Workbook and load an existing spreadsheet var book = new Workbook(dir + "input.xlsx", loadOptions);
 {{< /highlight >}}

 ### **Added Cell.GetCharacters(flag) Method**
-Aspose.Cells APIs allow to get the characters objects in the form of FontSetting array by using the Cell.GetCharacters method.
-With this release, the Aspose.Cells for .NET API has exposed an overloaded version of the Cell.GetCharacters that could accept Boolean as parameter, indicating if the table style has to be applied on the cell if the cell is part of a ListObject.
+Aspose.Cells APIs allow getting the character objects in the form of a `FontSetting` array by using the `Cell.GetCharacters` method.
+With this release, the Aspose.Cells for .NET API has exposed an overloaded version of `Cell.GetCharacters` that can accept a Boolean parameter, indicating whether the table style should be applied to the cell if the cell is part of a `ListObject`.

 **C#**

 {{< highlight csharp >}}

- // Create an instance of Workbook and load an existing spreadsheet

-var book = new Workbook(dir + "input.xlsx");
+ // Create an instance of Workbook and load an existing spreadsheet var book = new Workbook(dir + "input.xlsx");

-// Access first worksheet from the collection

-var sheet = book.Worksheets[0];
+// Access first worksheet from the collection var sheet = book.Worksheets[0];

-// Access cells collection of the first worksheet

-var cells = sheet.Cells;
+// Access cells collection of the first worksheet var cells = sheet.Cells;

 // Access particular cell from a ListObject

-// Assuming A1 resides in a ListObject

-var cell = cells["A1"];
+// Assuming A1 resides in a ListObject var cell = cells["A1"];

-// Get all Characters objects from the cell

-var characters = cell.GetCharacters(true);
+// Get all Characters objects from the cell var characters = cell.GetCharacters(true);
 {{< /highlight >}}

 ### **Added OleObject.AutoLoad Property**
-Aspose.Cells for .NET 8.8.3 has exposed the OleObject.AutoLoad property which allows to refresh the OleObject's image if the contents/data of the underlying object has been changed.
-The aforementioned property when set to true, forces the Excel application to refresh the OleObject's image when resultant spreadsheet is loaded.
+Aspose.Cells for .NET 8.8.3 has exposed the `OleObject.AutoLoad` property which allows refreshing the OleObject's image if the contents/data of the underlying object has been changed.
+When the property is set to **true**, it forces Excel to refresh the OleObject's image when the resultant spreadsheet is loaded.

 {{% alert color="primary" %}}